Atlantic slave trade: 16th, 17th, and 18th centuries

-By the 1690s, the English were shipping the most slaves from West Africa.
-By the 18th century, Portuguese Angola had become again one of the principal sources of the Atlantic slave trade.
-After the end of the War of the Spanish Succession, as part of the provisions of the Treaty of Utrecht (1713), the Asiento was granted to the South Sea Company.
-Despite the South Sea Bubble, the British maintained this position during the 18th century, becoming the biggest shippers of slaves across the Atlantic.
-It is estimated that more than half of the entire slave trade took place during the 18th century, with the Portuguese, British, and French being the main carriers of nine out of ten slaves abducted in Africa.
-At the time, slave trading was regarded as crucial to Europe's maritime economy, as noted by one English slave trader: "What a glorious and advantageous trade this is ...
+By the 1690s, the English were shipping the most slaves from Guinea.
+By the 18th century, Portuguese Angola again become one of the principal sources of the slave trade.
+After the War of the Spanish Succession, as part of the provisions of the Treaty of Utrecht (1713), the Asiento was granted to the South Sea Company.
+Despite the South Sea Bubble, the British maintained this position during the 18th century, becoming the biggest shipper of slaves across the Atlantic.
+Most of the slave trade took place during the 18th century, with the Portuguese, British, and French being the main carriers of nine out of ten slaves abducted in Africa.
+By the mid-18th century, French Saint-Domingue was the predominant island in the Caribbean.
+It produced the most sugar of any colony in the Americas, and held the largest slave population in the West Indies.
+Slave trading was regarded as crucial to Europe's maritime economy, as noted by an English slave trader: "What a glorious and advantageous trade this is ...
 It is the hinge on which all the trade of this globe moves."

-Meanwhile, it became a business for privately owned enterprises, reducing international complications.
-After 1790, by contrast, captains typically checked out slave prices in at least two of the major markets of Kingston, Havana, and Charleston, South Carolina (where prices by then were similar) before deciding where to sell.
+Slave trading became a business for privately owned enterprises, reducing international complications.
+After 1790, captains often compared slave prices in major markets of Kingston, Havana, and Charleston, South Carolina before deciding where to sell.
 For the last sixteen years of the transatlantic slave trade, Spain was the only transatlantic slave-trading empire.
-Following the British Slave Trade Act 1807 and U.S. bans on the African slave trade that same year, it declined, but the period thereafter still accounted for 28.5% of the total volume of the Atlantic slave trade.
+Following the British Slave Trade Act 1807 and U.S. bans on the African slave trade, it declined, but the period thereafter still accounted for a substantial portion of the Atlantic slave trade.
 Between 1810 and 1860, over 3.5 million slaves were transported, with 850,000 in the 1820s.